CE-Demos/testing-ephemeral-tokens/README.md

 pip install -r requirements.txt

+remember to export your GOOGLE_API_KEY before running the scripts

 run python session.py for initial run

 post that running session.py will try resuming the same session